omnivore-app/docs.omnivore/docs/using/search.md

 For example, `readPosition:>30` will show articles where you have scrolled past 30% of the content. `readPosition:<60` will show articles where you haven't reached 60% of the content yet.

+## Filtering by word count

+The `wordsCount:` filter is used to filter search by how much words an item has.

+For example:

+- `wordsCount:>50`: Show items that have more than 50 words
+- `wordsCount:<100`: Show items that have less than 100 words

+This filter can help you filtering out paywalled content as well.

 ## Filtering by type

 The `type:` filter is used to filter search by type.